kishore-d-125/AI-Internship-Assignment---Debug/README.md

 A professional blood test analysis system built with CrewAI that provides comprehensive medical insights, nutritional recommendations, and exercise planning based on blood test reports.

+---

+## ⚠️ Important Notice

+- **Web search and advanced CrewAI tools are currently disabled** due to the `crewai_tools` dependency not being installed (Windows build issues with `chroma-hnswlib`).
+- **Core features (PDF analysis, medical/nutrition/exercise agents) work fully.**
+- If you want web search or advanced CrewAI tools, see the troubleshooting section for installation help.

+---

 ## 🐛 Bugs Found and Fixed

 ### Critical Bugs Fixed: